Final report for NCIN22-002

 Each program focuses on the environmental and economic sustainability of soil health practices while touching on the social aspects of these practices.

 - Intro to Soil Health Workshops - Fundamentals of Soil Health Training April - June 2023 had 38 ag professionals trained.
 Participant shared,"Our county's annual PARP (Dec 2023) highlighted soil health, and was really well received!
-I was able to implement some of the training I'd received through SARE-related events, so thank you!"
+I implemented some of the training I'd received through SARE-related events, so thank you!"

 - Soil Health and Sustainability for Midwestern Field Staff - 8 people trained in this hands-on workshop.
 Also the Soil Health Signature Program train the trainer, trained 15 Ag Extension Educators in December 2023